Frederick Buechner Sermon Illustration: Nicolet's Sermon Writing for Pentecost (Acts 2)

-On May 19, 2013 we will celebrate the Day of Pentecost.
+This Sunday we will celebrate the Day of Pentecost.
 Here is this week's reading from Acts:

 When the day of Pentecost had come, they were all together in one place.
 And suddenly from heaven there came a sound like the rush of a violent wind, and it filled the entire house where they were sitting.
 Divided tongues, as of fire, appeared among them, and a tongue rested on each of them.
 All of them were filled with the Holy Spirit and began to speak in other languages, as the Spirit gave them ability.

 Here is an excerpt from the novel The Final Beast where Pastor Theodore Nicolet is trying to write a sermon for Pentecost:

 HE LAY behind the barn with his jacket folded under his head.
 The rim of the sun had just appeared above his father's house, and long diagonals of light came slanting down at him from the peak of the roof.
 "The birthday of the church took place in the midst of terrible fire," he began, his thin lips barely moving.
 "I've got this sermon to do. . ."
 Don't ham it up, Nick.
 That's cheating.

 As the sun cleared the roof, the light became almost intolerably clear.
 Every detail of texture and color seemed too visible, dazzled him; it was like looking at pebbles through the flashing water of a stream--the flakes of rust on the wheel of the ruined cider press, the beaded brilliance of orange rinds that lay tumbled down the slope of the compost heap.
 "You tell me, old Lillian, bare-shanks, how do I preach the power from on high?"

 Just look around you, Nicolet.
 Her eyes swelled the chipmunk smile.